hyperpixel34/aerothemeplasma/README.md

 # AERO THEME FOR KDE PLASMA

-# WARNING: THIS PROJECT IS NOT ACTIVE
+# WARNING: THIS PROJECT IS NOT REGULARLY UPDATED
-## Due to real life circumstances, I don't have much time to work on this project.
+## This doesn't mean it's abandoned, however.
 This project is developed in my spare time and updated when I feel it is good enough to be updated.
 In other words, updates are done when they are done.

 ## Microsoft® Windows™ is a registered trademark of Microsoft® Corporation.
 This name is used for referential use only, and does not aim to usurp copyrights from Microsoft.
 Microsoft Ⓒ 2023 All rights reserved.
 All resources belong to Microsoft Corporation.